specious/facebook-cli/README.md

 ## Facebook configuration

-The following steps are necessary to use the Facebook API:

-- Create a new application at: https://developers.facebook.com/apps
+To interact with the Facebook API you must create and configure a new Facebook application for your personal use.

+- Go to https://developers.facebook.com/apps and click "Add a New App"
+- Go to the "Settings" tab
+  - Click "Add Platform"
+  - Select "Website"
-- In the "Settings" tab, set "Site URL" to `http://localhost` and then add `localhost` to the "App Domains"
+  - Set "Site URL" to `http://localhost`
+  - Add `localhost` to the "App Domains"
+  - Click "Save Changes"
+- Go to the "App Review" tab
+  - Flip the switch that says "Your app is in **development** and unavailable to the public."
-- In the "App Review" tab, flip the switch to make your app live.
-This is required for the content you publish through this app to be visible to other users.
+  - Click "Confirm" to make your app live ([why?](# "This is required for any content you publish through this app to be visible to other users."))
+- Go to the "Dashboard" tab
+  - Under "App Secret" click "Show" to reveal your app secret
-- Save the App ID and App Secret by running: `facebook-cli config --appid=<app-id> --appsecret=<app-secret>`
+  - Open a terminal and save your App ID and App Secret by running: `facebook-cli config --appid=<app-id> --appsecret=<app-secret>`

+## Logging in

+Once configured, you must log into Facebook with your credentials to authorize *facebook-cli* to interact with your profile.

+- Open a terminal
+  - Run `facebook-cli login`
+  - Open the URL in a web browser, and log into your Facebook account if prompted
+  - Click "Continue" to approve the permissions
+  - Select the scope of your audience for any posts you publish using this application ([read more](https://www.facebook.com/help/211513702214269))
+  - Click "Ok" to continue
+  - Close the browser tab

 ## Run